Key Changes to NFPA 1981/1982 SCBA Requirements

 The use of Emergency Breathing Support Systems will be approved for use in an emergency situation.
 In the past, the units were approved to be on the SCBA but not approved for use.
 All PASS Devices will now sound the same and there will be more consistent alarms on the fire ground.
 It could reduce potential confusion in mutual aid situations.
 However, the new sound will be different from the current sound for any manufacturer.

-Scott has submitted 2 models of our Air-Pak SCBA for NFPA 2013 Edition 1981 and 1982 approval.
-We plan to continue offering the fireground-proven Air-Pak 75 (AP75) SCBA, with modifications to the low air alarm set-points, electronics, and PASS sound to meet 2013 requirements.
-We are also introducing a new Air-Pak platform, the Air-Pak X3, which will further raise the bar for SCBA performance.
+Scott submitted and has received NFPA 2013 Edition approvals for 2 models of our Air-Pak SCBA.
+We are offering the fireground-proven Air-Pak 75 (AP75) SCBA, with modifications to the low air alarm set-points, electronics, and PASS sound to meet 2013 requirements.
+We have also introduced a new Air-Pak platform, the Air-Pak X3, which further raises the bar for SCBA performance.

 |Introducing||the Scott Safety Air-Pak X3|